cekbote/dsp-lab/Lab-04/Readme.md

-Lab 3
+Lab 4
 ===========

 **Aim:**

-1. To compute the pulse rate (PR) from a PPG signal.
+1. To find the magnitude spectrum of a PPG signal using DFT.
-2. To compute the pitch period of a speech signal.
+2. To compute the pulse rate of the PPG signal using DFT/
+3. To find out the error in

 By: